cpflat/dot2net/readme.md

         n1->n2;
     }

+The DOT files are considered as a "directed multigraph", which means that it allows multiple lines between a pair of nodes.
-A node corresponds to a device node (a container or a bridge), and an edge corresponds to a connection between two nodes.
+A node corresponds to a device node (a container or a bridge), and a line corresponds to a connection between two nodes.

 If all links have same meanings (and configurations), the DOT file only needs node name labels.

     digraph  {